encoredev/encore/docs/develop/api-schemas.md

 ---
 seotitle: API Schemas – Path, Query, and Body parameters
 seodesc: See how to design API schemas for your Go based backend application using Encore.
-title: API schemas
+title: API Schemas
-subtitle: Defining definitions
+subtitle: How to design schemas for your APIs
 ---
-APIs in Encore consist of regular functions with request and response data types.
+APIs in Encore are regular functions with request and response data types.
-These data types are structs (or pointers to structs) with optional field tags.
-The tags are used by Encore when encoding API requests to HTTP messages.
-The same tags can be used for requests and responses, but Encore will ignore the `query` tag when generating responses.
-This makes it possible to use the same struct as a request and response parameter.
+These types are structs (or pointers to structs) with optional field tags, which Encore uses to encode API requests to HTTP messages.
+The same struct can be used for requests and responses, but the `query` tag is ignored when generating responses.

 All tags except `json` are ignored for nested tags, which means you can only define `header` and `query` parameters for root level fields.